-One of the most telling statistics from this year’s Verizon Data Breach Investigations Report (DBIR) is that Ransomware remains a serious threat to all industries and accounts for nearly a quarter of all malware based attacks.
-Ransomware has become so widespread and commonplace that a normal attack garners neither the shock of security professionals nor the attention of the media.
+One of the most telling statistics from this year’s Verizon Data Breach Investigations Report (DBIR) is that Ransomware remains a serious threat to all industries, with a one-year rise in occurrence as high as the past five combined.
+Ransomware has become so widespread and commonplace that a normal attack garners neither the shock of security professionals nor the attention of the media, while attacks on larger and increasingly critical or sensitive institutions make headlines nearly every week.

 All Organizations Are at Risk

 The DBIR sheds light on the fact that increasingly every industry is at risk.
 Businesses don’t have to be large, or holders of a significant amount of personal or customer information and financial resources to be targeted.
-Unfortunately, even small businesses are becoming prime targets as they made up 43% of all security incidents that were analyzed by the DBIR.
+Unfortunately, even small businesses remain prime targets.

 The traditional strategy of firewalls, antivirus software and applying security patches is no longer enough to protect your organization against today’s threats.